 - 1. Do listeners up-weight a secondary cue (i.e. duration) when a primary cue (i.e. spectral differences) to vowel category is not informative? - 2.
-Are individual differences in phoneme categorization gradiency linked to patterns of perceptual adaptation? - 3.
-Are individual differences in cognitive abilities related to patterns of perceptual adaptation?
+Are individual differences in phoneme categorization gradiency linked to secondary cue use and cognitive abilities? - 3.
+Do individual differences in gradiency and cognitive abilities predict patterns of perceptual adaptation?